Trusted by enterprise security teams

 88% of web app breaches involve stolen credentials (Verizon’s 2025 DBIR).
 Monitor for leaked passwords and session tokens across dark web marketplaces before attackers exploit them.

-Get instant alerts when your data appears on the dark web.
-Respond within minutes instead of months to prevent account takeovers and fraud.
+Get webhook or email alerts when your data appears on the dark web.
+Respond before attackers exploit the data to prevent account takeovers and fraud.

 Reduce Breach Costs